Definitions of local density in density-dependent potentials for mixtures: Derivation of forces for partial local densities

-Every force $\vc F_{ij}$ has the form as in eq.~\eqref{eq:force_mdpd} and $\vc F_{ij} = - \vc F_{ji}$ for every pair $\{i,j\}$ in line with Newton's third law.
+Every force $\vc F_{ij}$ has the form of eq.~\eqref{eq:force_mdpd} and $\vc F_{ij} = - \vc F_{ji}$ for every pair $\{i,j\}$ in line with Newton's third law.
 Hence, the self-energy of the partial LD variant is conservative and, at the same time, allows for type-specific interaction parameters $B$.